 By default, all full and partial PL programming images are compressed.
-Versal uses a new compression algorithm that is a different approach than the prior architectures.
-Versal PDI compression reduces the configuration time in most cases.
+Versal devices use a new compression algorithm that is a different approach than the prior architectures.
+Versal device programmable device image (PDI) compression reduces the configuration time in most cases.

-Reduced configuration time and decreased configuration storage size requirements is observed when compression is used for the following interfaces for QSPI, OSPI, SD, eMMC, JTAG, and SelectMAP:
+Reduced configuration time and decreased configuration storage size requirements are observed when compression is used for the following interfaces for QSPI, OSPI, SD, eMMC, JTAG, and SelectMAP:

 - Less than 2.56 GB/s (in the slowest speed grade)

 - 3.2 GB/s (in medium and fast speed grades)

 For this reason, compression is enabled by default.